-Bladder dysfunction including daytime incontinence is a significant sequela of PUVs, with incontinence rates ranging from 4-35%.
-Long term, children may develop valve bladder syndrome with poor emptying and high bladder pressures.
-Small case studies in Europe have shown that early intervention with a bladder regimen and early toilet training, in addition to teaching families about clean intermittent catheterization (CIC) can help preserve renal function and improve bladder function over time.
+bladder syndrome with poor emptying and high bladder pressures.
+Small case studies in Europe have shown that early intervention with a bladder regimen and early toilet training, in addition to teaching families about clean intermittent catheterization (CIC), can help preserve renal function and improve bladder function over time.4

 There is little literature regarding long-term renal and urinary continence outcomes for children with PUVs in Canada.
-In Edmonton, we use a multidisciplinary approach with nurse practitioners, pediatric urologists and nephrologists to manage patients and intervene when necessary.
-Two methods of early intervention to preserve renal function include the early institution of clean intermittent catheterization, and overnight catheter drainage when necessary.

-These are typically indicated when patients present with urinary tract infections or incontinence with urodynamics showing concerning features of high bladder pressures and/or incomplete emptying.
+In Edmonton, we use a multidisciplinary approach with nurse practitioners, pediatric urologists, and nephrologists to manage patients and intervene when necessary.
+Two methods of early intervention to preserve renal function include the early institution of CIC and overnight catheter drainage when necessary.
+These are typically indicated when patients present with urinary tract infections (UTIs) or incontinence, with urodynamics showing concerning features of high bladder pressures and/or incomplete emptying.

-The purpose of this study is to identify novel factors that may predict development of CKD and ESRD in children with PUVs to potentially address modifiable factors, delay progression and council families.
-Additionally, we aim to compare rates of catheterization and incontinence between our patients and other case series to provide further information to parents about long term bladder outcomes.
+The purpose of this study was to identify novel factors that may predict development of CKD and ESRD in children with PUVs to potentially address modifiable factors, delay progression, and council families.
+Additionally, we aimed to compare rates of catheterization and incontinence between our patients and other case series to provide further information to parents about long-term bladder outcomes.